iranjansharma/graph/README.md

 Initially, the Channel's-1 data is active, if you click on the channel's number, it will generate the graph automatically.

-The graph is set to not start from ZERO (0) and if it set from zero, then apply [ True Property ]
+The graph may not start from (0,0) and if it starts from origin, then apply [ True Property ]

 This application is Not mobile friendly.